halv00rsen/today-i-learned/README.md

 For more information, take a look at the [documentation](https://firebase.google.com/docs/admin/setup).

+## Presentation

+There is created a presentation using [slidev](https://sli.dev/).
+This is present in the `presentation` folder.
+The presentation can be built using the workflow trigger for the action `Build presentation`.
+The presentation can be seen [here](https://capracon22.jorgehal.no).

 ## Todo

 - Add warning when trying to exit site to another web page (url)